emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Compatibility with 3GPP Algorithms

 The integrity part of GCM-SST was originally developed by ETSI SAGE, under the name Mac5G, following a request from 3GPP.
-Mac5G is constructed similarly to the integrity algorithms used for SNOW 3G {{UIA2}} and ZUC {{EIA3}}.
+Mac5G follows the same structural approach as the integrity algorithms used for SNOW 3G {{UIA2}} and ZUC {{EIA3}}.

 3GPP has standardized GCM-SST for use with SNOW 5G {{NCA4}}, AES-256 {{NCA5}}, and ZUC-256 {{NCA6}} in 3GPP TS 35.240–35.248.
 These AEAD algorithms are designated as NCA4, NCA5, and NCA6, respectively.
 GCM-SST, as specified in this document, is fully compatible with the SNOW 5G-based NCA4 and the ZUC-256-based NCA6.
 The AES-based NCA5 differs only in its subkey generation but is otherwise identical.
 The NCA algorithms support bit-aligned associated data and plaintext inputs, whereas this specification is restricted to octet-aligned inputs.
 They also provide more detailed specifications for nonce construction based on 3GPP protocol requirements.
-SNOW 5G is functionally equivalent to SNOW-Vi {{SNOW}}, except that the finite-state machine (FSM) adders have been reduced from 32-bit to 16-bit operations to increase the complexity of correlation attacks.
+SNOW 5G is functionally equivalent to SNOW-Vi {{SNOW}}, except that the finite-state machine (FSM) adders have been changed from 32-bit to 16-bit operations to increase the complexity of correlation attacks.

 The version of GCM-SST specified in this document imposes stricter security considerations and constraints than the ETSI SAGE specifications for the NCA algorithms.
-We recommend 3GPP to follow the additional security measures outlined in this document.
+This document recommends that 3GPP adopt the additional security measures described herein.

 # Change Log
 {:removeInRFC="true" numbered="false"}